EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Related Work

 \subsection{GNN-based Simulation}

 Modeling interactions between elements is a key challenge in simulating system dynamics.
-Graph Neural Networks (GNNs), effective at capturing local interactions, have been widely applied in physical simulators \cite{battaglia2016interaction, kipf2018neural, sanchez2018graph}.
-Approaches such as the Graph Network Simulator (GNS) \cite{sanchez2020learning} and MeshGraphNets \cite{pfaff2020learning} introduced a powerful paradigm for simulating the dynamics of physical systems by employing GNNs to iteratively update system states.
-Building on this foundation, significant progress has been made in modeling multi-rigid-body collision scenarios \cite{allen2022learning, rubanova2024learning}.
-Further enhancements have integrated physical priors, such as Hamiltonian/Lagrangian mechanics \cite{zhong2021extending, sanchez2019hamiltonian} or geometrical constraints \cite{rubanova2021constraint, huang2022equivariant}.
+Graph Neural Networks (GNNs) have shown promise in physical simulation, with approaches like MeshGraphNets \citep{pfaff2020learning} establishing a paradigm for iterative state updates.
+Recent equivariant GNNs, such as Subequivariant Graph Neural Networks (SGNNs) \citep{han2022learning}, have incorporated symmetry principles for improved generalization.
+Further advances include physics-informed approaches integrating Hamiltonian/Lagrangian mechanics \citep{zhong2021extending, sanchez2019hamiltonian} and geometric constraints \citep{huang2022equivariant}.

-Recently, various Equivariant GNN methods \cite{satorras2021n, thomas2018tensor, brandstetter2021geometric, gasteiger2021gemnet, han2022learning, kofinas2024graph, bekkers2023fast, deng2021vector} have extensively applied symmetry and equivariance to graph-structured problems, particularly with methods like Subequivariant Graph Neural Networks (SGNNs) \cite{han2022learning}, which utilizes a hierarchical graph for information propagation.
-Despite these advancements, most existing GNN-based simulators operate directly in physical space, which often results in prohibitively large graph sizes for complex systems.
-Moreover, most of them focus on rigid body collisions, which involve simple interactions.
-In contrast, our proposed \name operates in latent space, learning dynamics from a small set of control points through an end-to-end equivariant architecture.
-Furthermore, we specifically target the simulation of deformable body collisions, which exhibit more complex and nonlinear interaction patterns.
+However, most GNN-based simulators operate directly in physical space, leading to large graph sizes and a focus on rigid body collisions with simple interactions.
+In contrast, our proposed method operates in latent space, learning dynamics from a sparse set of control points through an end-to-end equivariant architecture, specifically targeting deformable body collisions with complex nonlinear patterns.
+Please refer to Appendix \ref{app:related} for a detailed discussion of related work.